All right, News Roundup Information Overload Hour this Friday.

 Yeah.

-I mean those were the days, especially because you love production so much.
+I mean, those were the days, especially because you love production so much.

 No, it's not that.

-I mean, it's I did it because I wanted to learn.
+I mean, it's, I did it because I wanted to learn.

 Okay, so I got a question for you.

-Katie and I are talking, and we had we've had this call, and since we're having a sort of a free moment here, I'll ask it now.
+And since we're having a sort of a free moment here, I'll ask it now.

-So we've had callers call in and ask what is your most memorable moment on radio, and what is your favorite moment on radio?
+So we've had callers call in and ask, what is your most memorable moment on radio?

-Oh boy, that's hard.
+Oh, boy, that's hard.

-I told the story.
+I told this story.

-And I just say I like it all.
+And I just say, I like it all.

-What do I my most favorite moment?
+What do I most favorite moment?

 I realized the power of radio when I told the story about the guy that told me he took a bottle of pills and drank a quart of gin and was saying goodbye because he was killing himself.